rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 ```

 Now, why did it work?
-Well implicit type casting.
-String is converted to number when we are comparing it with 2<sup>31</sup> and multiplying with the sign.
+Well implicit typecasting.
+The string is converted to a number when we are comparing it with 2<sup>31</sup> and multiplying with the sign.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness)

 ## Time and space complexity

-Well, asymptotically it's still the same, however implicit type casting should add some more time to execution, which we see in the stats.
+Well, asymptotically it's still the same, however, implicit type casting should add some more time to execution, which we see in the stats.

 # Number based reversal